StatusBox/docs.statusbox.io/docs/02-integration.md

 4. Include your secret token into every HTTP request to StatusBox as an `Authorization` header with `ApiKey` schema.

 ## Creating new job
 All you have to do is to send a POST HTTP request to StatusBox API after a job creation.
-You'll get an integer dynamic id for created job in the response from API so you can log events attached to that job or update its status.
+You'll get an integer dynamic id for created job in the response from API and `actions` object with ready-to-use links so you can log events attached to that job or update status.
 Here is an example with `curl`:

 *Request*
 ```bash